 So today I realised it was Earth Hour.
 The event didn’t have much hype this year so I suppose you can forgive me for forgetting about it.
-The only reason I remembered it was because it came up on one of my frequented forums.
-I started looking back into the beginnings of the thread (now
+The only reason I remembered it was because

 When developing on the Mac and using custom frameworks in your application, when you compile the frameworks are copied into your applications bundle then linked at runtime.
 These frameworks will most likely be bundled up with their headers.
 Some of the frameworks you include may not be things you want to make public to the world, which you are essentially doing by including the headers with the framework.